def-fun7/myInfo/README.md

 ## 🎯 Next Steps

-* ✅ Add the Functionality to create the HTML page.
 * 🔐 Encrypting the JSON file on the system.
 * 📚 Update the database and fill it more in the other three categories (Work, Finance, Social).
 * 🧪 Test, clean, and documentation.